Hugo Charteris: Early life

 Charteris was born in London, the fourth child of Captain Hon.
-Guy Lawrence Charteris (1886–1967, the son of Hugo Charteris, 11th Earl of Wemyss and Mary Constance Wyndham), and his first wife, Frances Lucy Tennant (1887–1925), a granddaughter of Sir Charles Tennant.
-His sister was the socialite Ann Fleming.
+Guy Lawrence Charteris (1886–1967, the son of Hugo Charteris, 11th Earl of Wemyss, and Mary Constance Wyndham), and his first wife, Frances Lucy Tennant (1887–1925), a granddaughter of Sir Charles Tennant.
+His sisters were the socialite Ann Fleming and Laura Spencer-Churchill, Duchess of Marlborough.
 He and his sisters grew up at Stanway House surrounded by the creative influence of close family friends such as James Barrie, who would write plays for them to perform during the summer months.
 Charteris was educated at Eton and in 1941 he left to join the Scots Guards.
 He was twice wounded in the war, and received a Military Cross in Italy for defending his position against continuous enemy attack.

 Career

 After the war, he went to Malaya and Java where he served as a public relations officer for south-east Asia command (1945–47).
 He then went to Oxford where he read English at Trinity College for a few frustrating terms (1947–48).
 In 1948 he married Virginia Mary (born 1922), daughter of Colin Forbes Adam and granddaughter of Beilby Lawley, 3rd Baron Wenlock.
 Together they had two sons and three daughters.
 The eldest son, Richard, drowned at their home in Scotland in 1951.

 Through his brother-in-law, newspaper baron Esmond Harmsworth, 2nd Viscount Rothermere, he got work with the Daily Mail, where he was sub-editor until he was sent to Paris as second correspondent, mainly writing articles for the continental edition of the Mail.

 He retired from full-time journalism in 1951 when he decided to settle in Sutherland, intending to live as a novelist.
 While being sustained by commissions from Punch and The Telegraph magazines, Charteris wrote his first novel, A Share of the World, which was published in 1953.
 Francis Wyndham hailed it as "the most impressive first novel that has appeared since the war".
 Charteris went on to write eight further novels to great critical acclaim.
 His depiction of the aristocracy was often informed or based upon the lives of his relations.
 The family in his first novel was based upon his parents-in-law and he portrays Guy, his father, affectionately in many novels.
 Sir Oswald Mosley, who was related by marriage to his wife's family, launched but later abandoned a libel action over the tragic fascist portrayed in The River Watcher (1965).
-Charteris later developed a strong friendship with Mosley's son, Nicholas, 3rd Baron Ravensdale, who inspired a Congo mercenary in that same novel.
+Charteris later developed a strong friendship with Mosley's son, Nicholas Mosley, who inspired a Congo mercenary in that same novel.

 After 1965 Charteris wrote for television.
 His most popular work was Take Three Girls (1969–71), based upon a flat-share.
 His greatest critical success came, however, with The Toggle, a moving portrayal of the helpless isolation of a schoolboy controlled by cold, harsh adults.

 He still wrote occasional pieces for newspapers and in 1959 interviewed Carl Jung for The Daily Telegraph at Bollingen.